g2384/Life-In-The-UK/Facts.md

 ### The Vikings

 - The Anglo-Saxon kingdoms in England united under **King Alfred the Great**, who defeated the Vikings.
-- Many of the Viking invaders stayed in Britain – especially in the east and north of England in an area known as the **Danelaw** (many place names there, such as Grimsby and Scunthorpe come from the Viking languages).
+- Many of the Viking invaders stayed in Britain – especially in the east and north of England, in an area known as the **Danelaw** (many place names there, such as Grimsby and Scunthorpe, come from the Viking languages).
 - The Viking settlers mixed with local communities and some converted to Christianity.
 - Anglo-Saxon kings continued to rule what is now England, except for a short period when there were Danish kings.
-The first of these was **Cnut**, also named **Canute**.
+The first of these was **Cnut**, also called **Canute**.
 - In the north, the threat of attack by Vikings had encouraged the people to unite under one king, **Kenneth MacAlpin**.
 The term Scotland began to be used to describe that country.

 ## The Norman Conquest

 - The Battle of Hastings in 1066 is commemorated in a great piece of embroidery, known as the **Bayeux Tapestry** (70 metres (230 feet) long, colored wool), which can still be seen in France today.
 - The Norman Conquest was the last successful foreign invasion of England and led to many changes in government and social structures in England.
-- Norman French, the language of the new ruling class influenced the development of the English language as we know it today.
+- Norman French, the language of the new ruling class, influenced the development of the English language as we know it today.
 - Initially the Normans also conquered Wales, but the Welsh gradually won territory back.
 - The Scots and the Normans fought on the border between England and Scotland; the Normans took over some land on the border but did not invade Scotland.
 - **Domesday Book**: William sent people all over England to draw up lists of all the towns and villages.
 The people who lived there, who owned the land and what animals they owned were also listed.
 It still exists today and gives a picture of society in England just after the Norman Conquest.